Budget Verification Document (BVD)

 IRS procedures require a federal tax on some types of supplemental wages at a flat 25% rate, including but not limited to: additional compensation, bonuses, payments for accumulated sick leave, vacation pay-outs, severance pay, back pay, awards, and communication allowances.

 Tarleton State University requires employees being paid for worked overtime to submit to the payroll office a weekly overtime form.
-The form is similar to the form required by the human resources department for the banking of compensatory time earned.
+The form is similar to the form required by the employee services department for the banking of compensatory time earned.
 The payroll overtime form allows employees to submit their overtime hours at the end of the week in which the overtime is worked for payment on the next available biweekly pay date.

 The university procedure requiring each department to obtain approval, in advance, for all overtime worked for their employees has not changed.
 This procedure requires a memo approved by the appropriate vice president or equivalent to be on file in the payroll office prior to overtime being worked.